mattbierner/blog.mattbierner.com/_posts/2017-08-29-anschauung.md

 The sky was an orgasmic blue.
 A flash of pixels on the street below.
 Someone out walking their dog perhaps?
 Matt imagined walking down the street with his eyeballs on a leash.

 And he had a dull headache too.
 This was around the time at work that Matt usually grabbed his afternoon coffee.
 This was usually the third coffee of the day.
-Today though, Matt hadn't even had a first coffee of the day. *That may explain this headache,* he thought, *and coffee sounds pretty good right now.* But then Matt remember that he did not have a coffee maker.
+Today though, Matt hadn't even had a first coffee of the day. *That may explain this headache,* he thought, *and coffee sounds pretty good right now.* But then Matt remembered that he did not have a coffee maker.
 If he wanted coffee, he was going to have to venture outside.

 *No, that's impossible*, Matt told himself.
-He returned to the laptop and tried to put the idea of his mind.
+He returned to the laptop and tried to put the idea out of his mind.
 But he couldn't focus.
 He had coffee on the brain.
 He checked to see if Amazon offered hot coffee delivery.
 No luck.
 It was either nothing or going to a coffeeshop.
 And so he began to concoct a plan.

 As Matt saw it, there were two main things that would bring him unwanted attention: the large size of his eyes and that his eyes had fallen out of his head.
 And while there wasn't much that could be done on the first account, he might just be able to conceal his unfortunate ocular dislocation.